 - Safety and/or compliance around the use of viral vectors.

-- Using (or ordering) an infectious agent or toxin that is on the Select Agent List.
+- Using (or ordering – all SA toxin orders must be made through the BSO) an infectious agent or toxin that is on the Select Agent List.

 - Performing a human gene transfer experiment (you wish to put r/s NA into human subjects).

 - Checking “yes” in the recombinant/synthetic materials/compliance section of the IACUC animal application.